-Boost Your Memory in Simple Ways: A Guide for Older Adults
+12 Simple Ways To Boost Your Memory (A Guide for Older Adults)

-Boosting your memory is a great way to stay mentally sharp and active.
+Boost your memory, it can be a great way to stay mentally sharp and active.
 It can be difficult to keep up with technology while also remembering where you put the remote.
 It becomes even more important for older adults to maintain their memories to live independently for as long as possible.
 This article will discuss easy ways to boost your memory, stop memory loss, and improve mental health at any stage in life!

 The first step in improving memory is identifying and treating health problems